 President – Colleyville

 Gary Price brings over 20 years of banking experience to his position at Worthington National Bank.
 He's spent the last two decades in community banking, focusing on building relationships with customers and communities.
-He serves on the finance committee of the Colleyville Lions Club, is Chairman of the Budget Committee for his church, Director of the Colleyville Executive Organization and is active in the Colleyville and Northeast Tarrant Chambers of Commerce.
-Gary lives in Northeast Tarrant County with his wife and two sons.
+He is a member of the Colleyville Lions Club and a Director of the Colleyville Executive Organization.
+Gary and his wife live in Colleyville.

 Vice President - Commercial Banking

 Assistant Vice President - Financial Services

-Barbara Kelley brings almost 35 years of banking experience to her position as Assistant Vice President - Financial Services for Worthington National Bank.
+Barbara Kelley brings more than 35 years of banking experience to her position as Assistant Vice President - Financial Services for Worthington National Bank.
 Active in the community, Barbara has volunteered at the Colleyville Chamber of Commerce's City Slicker fundraisers for the last 14 years.
 In her free time, Barbara enjoys working in her flower gardens, attending Texas Rangers games and spending time with her husband Roddy, and children Connie and Clay.

 Loan Administration Officer and Lobby Services Manager

 Pam Oringderff brings over 28 years of experience to her role as a Loan Administration Officer and Lobby Services Manager at the Colleyville location of Worthington National Bank.
 She has been married 32 years to the love of her life and has two daughters and three grandsons.
 Pam is active as treasurer at Beacon Baptist Church, where she is also on the Missions Board.
 Her personal motto is: "A lesson learned today gives you knowledge and wisdom for tomorrow."

-Lisa brings years of banking experience to her position in Financial Services at Worthington.
-Before Lisa started in the banking industry, she was a practicing Real Estate Agent in the Hurst, Euless, and Bedford area.
-Lisa has been married for 13 years and enjoys spending time with her husband and three teenage daughters.
-In her spare time, Lisa enjoys camping, baking, traveling, and crocheting.
+Lisa brings seven years of banking experience to her position in Loan Administration at Worthington.
+Before Lisa started working in the banking industry, she was a Real Estate Agent in the Hurst, Euless and Bedford area.
+Lisa has been married for almost 20 years and enjoys spending time with her husband and three daughters.
+In her spare time, Lisa enjoys camping, baking, traveling, sewing and crocheting.